pavel-odintsov/fastnetmon/README.md

 FastNetMon - high performance DoS/DDoS and load analyzer builded on top of PF_RING.

 What we do?
-We can detect hosts in OUR network with big amount of packets per second incoming or outgoing from certain host.
-And we can call external bash script which can send notify, switch off server or blackhole this client.
+We can detect hosts in OUR network with big amount of packets per second/bytes per second or flow per second incoming or outgoing from certain host.
+And we can call external script which can send notify, switch off server or blackhole this client.

 Why we write it?
 Because we can't find any software for solving this problem not in proprietary world not in open source.
 NetFlow based solutions has some [critical limitations](NETFLOW_DISADVANTAGES.md) for this task.